50 years and counting: Bimhuis Still Has Blast Off

 “It is a follow up on the famous BIMHUIS carte blanche series.
 We wanted something less open-ended,” Van Berkel explains.
 “The Reflex series gives the local musicians the chance for development within our profile (avant-garde, experimental, adventurous music and connecting with international (European) scenes.
 Gender balance and diversity is an important criterion for the musicians we choose.

 “The idea is to give musicians an ability to reflect on the world and its society.
 This originated in the pandemic.
-We do 3 to 4 editions per year.
+We do three to four editions per year.
 And we also have a yearly composition assignment, which is more directed to a complete composition from a composing bandleader.”